p2rate/assignment123/README.md

 chmod +x ./start_all.sh
 ./start_all.sh #may need to run with sudo
 ```
+give the services a little time to start running inside the containers <br/><br/>

 the bash script will do the following:
 - create required docker networks
 - run a mariaDb instance for each service inside docker